 According to ISO 27001, data classification is a process that aims to ensure an adequate level of protection for corporate data.
 This classification must be based on the criticality, value, and legal requirements that involve this data with an initial goal to mitigate data leakage or improper access due to the lack of identification of this information.
-In addition, the classification process makes it easier to locate and retrieve data, which is crucial when it comes to risk management, compliance, data security, or adapting to regulations such as GDPR and PCI DSS.
+In addition, the classification process makes it easier to locate and retrieve data, which is crucial when it comes to risk management, compliance, data security, or adapting to regulations such as GDPR and PCI DSS compliance.

 Another advantage of data classification is that it eliminates unnecessary data, optimizes the maintenance of digital data archives, and reduces management costs.
 For years, data classification was purely a user-driven process.
 However, organizations today have options to automate the classification.
 For new data created by users, organizations can establish methods that allow users to classify the documents they create, send, or modify.
 If desired, they can also classify older data or choose to have it phased out as unclassified.